November 15, 2023

 It's an interesting theory indeed.

 And a glance at the Neurohacker Collective website promises that they have fully researched this complex problem for years.
-As a result, they have designed the best nootropic stack in the world today, containing 28 scientifically researched ingredients designed to amplify all the aspects that matter most for optimal cognitive and nervous system functioning.
+As a result, they have designed the best nootropic stack in the world today, containing 28 scientifically researched ingredients that amplify all the aspects that matter most for optimal cognitive and nervous system functioning.*

 Yep, that's quite a claim.